alexssh/react-hooks/README.md

 ## useKeyPress

-This hook makes it easy to detect when a user is pressing a specific key on their keyboard.
+This hook makes it easy to detect when a user is pressing the specific key on their keyboard.

 ```js
 import { useKeyPress } from "react-hooks-framer"